 The plugin also provides read-only access to revisions of files within a local Mercurial repository.
 It is not able to access the contents of remote repositories, so it is necessary to create a local clone first.

 Preparing Merge to use the plugin

-If you wish Merge to populate the Versions button drop-down versions menu with any other revisions of the files that you are comparing, check the Include versions from SCM systems checkbox on the the Versions settings page.
+If you wish Merge to populate the Versions button drop-down versions menu with any other revisions of the files that you are comparing, enable the Show file versions from SCM systems setting on the Application options page.

 Using the Mercurial plugin

 The Mercurial plugin provides access to versions of a working copy of a version-controlled file whose path has been entered within one of the path input fields in a file comparison window.
 To specify a specific version of a version-controlled file for comparison, use a URI of the form

 ||Specifies the tip revision of the file

 Accessing files and folders already in your client workspace

 If files or folders are already synced in your client workspace, you access them as you would any other file or folder on your hard disk.
 You do not need to use an